Japan forms

 - When filing CoE Application alongside VISA-APPLICATION (CoE submitted with visa application at embassy)

-A visa is a requirement for entering Japan as outlined by the 'Immigration Control and Refugee Recognition Act'.
-However, it does not guarantee entry into Japan, as detailed in the [Form RESIDENCE CARD](/en/japan/forms/residence-card-renewal) guide.
+A visa is one of the requirements for entering Japan as defined by the Form Visa Application 'Immigration Control and Refugee Recognition Act', and it does not guarantee entry into Japan.

 - SHORT-STAY: Short-Term Stay Visa